Shaping the Future – Grades 6 to 12

 Further details and opening times on their website.

-Students who wish to study at Bavarian universities must meet conditions set by the Bavarian Ministry of Education, and their Diploma may be transcribed to an equivalent status with the Abitur.
-These conditions include Mathematics at Higher or Standard Level, one “A” language, and one second language at Higher Level, etc. The Bavarian Ministry of Education made changes for the recognition of the diploma in April 2019 and they can be found below.
+Students who wish to study at Bavarian universities must meet conditions set by the Bavarian Ministry of Education, and their Diploma may be recognized as an equivalent status to the Abitur.
+The Bavarian Ministry of Education made changes for the recognition of the diploma in April 2019 and 2020 and they can be found below.

 The FIS offers the following IB Diploma courses for study.
 Courses run subject to student demand and timetabling constraints: